pritham1/pritham1/README.md

 # 💡 About Me

 🎯 Aspiring :  Full-stack Developer
-💻 Passionate about building things with code
-🌱 Currently learning:  AWS Kubernetes cluster (AKS)                                                                                                                                                               🚀 Interested in: Web dev, AI, etc.
+💻 Passionate about building things with code                                                      🚀 Interested in: Web dev, AI, etc.

 ---